petmat/less-code-is-more/src/pages/utility-types-part2/index.md

       Partial<Pick<Person, 'phoneNumber'>>)
 ```

-Getting to this point requires some simplifying by the TypeScript type system but in the end the type is not super complicated.
+Getting to this point requires some simplifying by the TypeScript type system but in the end, the type is not super complicated.
 It does have some repetition and that is the reason type errors are not as perfect as they maybe could be if TypeScript supported this kind of type natively.
-However I think this is a good example of how the powerful type system can be utilized to create even more useful types.
+However, I think this is a good example of how the powerful type system can be utilized to create even more useful types.

 ## Conclusion

 Both [Part 1](../utility-types-part1) and this second part took me a long time to write.
-This has been one of the most challenging thing I've ever written.
+This has been one of the most challenging things I've ever written.
 I'm still not completely sure if I managed to do a good job or not.

 I hope it was worth it.
-At least I personally learned a lot in the process.
+At least I learned a lot in the process.
 There's so much I could write about TypeScript.
 The more I learn about it the more I feel like I get sucked in.

 And the language keeps constantly evolving.
-Today version [3.7](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html) was released and it contains some long awaited and cool new features.
+Today version [3.7](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html) was released and it contains some long-awaited and cool new features.
 Maybe I'll write about them next 🙂